grpc/proposal/A39-xds-http-filters.md

   `is_optional`), the fields in the filter config will be validated by the filter implementation.
 The filter implementation will also verify that the config is of the right type (e.g., if it uses different types for its top-level config and its override config).
+In addition, validation will fail if a terminal filter is not the last filter in the chain or if a non-terminal filter is the last filter in the chain.
   Any validation error will cause the Listener resource to be NACKed.

 #### Filter Config Overrides